actress singer comedian

 Web series - The Hirsches Care About the Earth - created and written by and starring Suzanne Sole and Ben Boodman won an Award of merit from online film festival, IndieFest and was selected to be part of Mindie, The Monthly Online Edition of The Miami Independent Film Festival for May 2018.
 More info at TheHirschesCareAbouttheEarth.com

-Suzanne will be portraying the Eastern European, beehive donning, young Italian stud loving, stage mother extraordinaire, Ivana Trump in this irreverent, hilarious satire The First Annual Trump Family Special starring Gina Gershon and written and directed by Danny Salles, Music and Additional lyrics by Tor & Lisa.
-Sept 13 - Dec 6 @ The Triad Theatre in NYC!
+Suzanne recently portrayed the Eastern European, beehive donning, young Italian stud loving, stage mother extraordinaire, Ivana Trump in the irreverent, hilarious satire The First Annual Trump Family Special this fall, starring Gina Gershon, written and directed by Danny Salles, Music and Additional lyrics by Tor & Lisa which appeared at The Triad Theatre in NYC to sold out audiences.

-Suzanne Sole is an accomplished jazz singer, singing around Chicago with some of Chicago's finest jazz musicians.
+Suzanne Sole is an accomplished jazz singer, recently singing around Chicago with some of Chicago's finest jazz musicians.
+She has relocated to New York City, so stay tuned for New York appearances.
 You can learn more about her jazz career and listen to music and see live video performances at suzannesolejazz.com

 As you know, Suzanne is hot.
 An alumnus of the Second City and Annoyance Theatre Conservatories in Los Angeles and Chicago, and with a Bachelor of Music in Jazz Vocal Performance from Temple University in Philadelphia, Suzanne has appeared on comedy and music stages around the country performing stand-up, sketch, improv, musical comedy, blues and jazz.
 In stand-up comedy, she was one of the top ten finalists in The Rebels of Comedy Stand-up Contest, held at the famous Friars Club in Beverly Hills, and performed regularly at comedy clubs like The Hollywood Improv and The Ice House, among many others in Los Angeles.